simon741/edu-devcamp/HOL/HOL0/README.md

     ![image](./media/2018-08-16-09-02-00.jpg)

 > If you want to start all over again to sign up for the Azure free trial, you can do so in the Azure portal.
 Sign in to https://portal.azure.com and select `Cost Management + Billing` from the navigation.
 Click `Subscriptions` in the menu and click `+ New subscription` at the top of the blade.
-On the next page select `Free trial` and start again with [Exercise 3: Set up Azure free trial subscription](#ex3).
+On the next page select `Free trial` and start again with step 2. of [Exercise 3: Set up Azure free trial subscription](#ex3).

 [Back to top](#content)